 It's a great story with a happy ending!

 But don't think the fun stops there.
 No, of course not.
-This is a Sylvan Dell publication which means there's a fantastic "Creative Minds" section to be found at the back of the book.
+This is a Arbordale publication which means there's a fantastic "Creative Minds" section to be found at the back of the book.
 It's full of educational owl fun facts, activities, games and more.
 It's so great that young readers likely won't even catch on to the fact that they're learning something until it's too late.
 Now if that's not a education in disguise I don't know what is!

 Go to review online